 (a)for the purpose of, or with a view to, effecting the introduction to the client of a third person who wishes to acquire or, as the case may be, dispose of such an interest; and

 (b)after such an introduction has been effected in the course of that business, for the purpose of securing the disposal or, as the case may be, the acquisition of that interest;

 Trading Standards take the lead in dealing with complaints against estate and letting agents.
 Some time ago the Property Mis-descriptions Act was repealed and agents now operate under the Consumer Protection from Unfair Trading Regulations 2008 & Business Protection from Misleading Marketing Regulations 2008.
-Guidance for agents on how they must comply can be found here
+General guidance for agents on how they must comply can be found here.

 So, just what must an agent sign up to?

 The snappily titled Consumer & Estate Agent Redress Act requires all agents (as defined by the 1979 Act above) to sign up to a redress code.
 Confusingly there are now two;-